aaronbloomfield/ics/hws/hw-buffer.md

-When we are testing your code, we will create a `buffer_addr.h` file with the correct address of the buffer, and then recompile your code (your Makefile need not have a dependency; we will delete any .o files, delete the attack-shellcode executable, and then run `make`).
+When we are testing your code, we will create a `buffer_addr.h` file with the correct address of the buffer, and then recompile your code (your Makefile need not have a dependency; we will delete any .o files, delete the attack_shellcode executable, and then run `make`).

 You will need to submit a copy of the buffer_addr.h file when you submit your program so that it compiles.
 You can have any values in